20 play suggestions with the Pop it's!

 Gea:

-17. The pops can go in the “fidget basket” For children who like to have something in their hands during circle time!
+17. The pops can go in the “fidget basket” for children who like to have something in their hands during circle time!

 Inge:

-19. We play tic-tac-toe with the pop-its here.
+19. We have tic-tac-toe with the pop-its here.

 20. You can also put balls in the pop it and then pop them up/away .